iSEE/iUSEiSEE/README.md

 ## How to run this workshop

+- Clone the [GitHub repository](https://github.com/iSEE/iUSEiSEE) to a local folder on your computer.
-- Open the `iUSEiSEE.Rproj` project file in RStudio
+- Open the `iUSEiSEE.Rproj` project file in RStudio.
-- Navigate to the `vignettes` folder
+- Navigate to the `vignettes` folder.
-- Make sure the datasets are included in the `datasets` subfolder (if using Seurat or AnnData)
 - Open the individual R Markdown files and execute their content live!

 ## Schedule

-* Short presentation of `iSEE`
-* Installation of the dependencies and tech check
+* Installation of the dependencies and tech check.
-* Retrieval of the data and inspection of the processing steps so far
+* Retrieval and inspection of example data.
-* Overview of `iSEE`: panel by panel, learning Data + Visual + Selection parameters
+* Overview of `iSEE`: panel by panel, learning Data + Visual + Selection parameters.
-* Hands-on practice using the recipes from the `iSEE` cookbook
+* Hands-on practice using the recipes from the `iSEE` cookbook.
-* Extension packages from the `iSEE` universe: `iSEE` for differential expression and pathways
-* Got more than just one dataset? `iSEEhub` and `iSEEindex`
+* Exploring extension packages from the `iSEE` universe: `iSEEde` and `iSEEpathways` for differential expression and pathways, `iSEEhub` and `iSEEindex` for managing multiple datasets.
-* `iSEEfier`: starting things up in a breeze
+* Easy generation of initial configurations with `iSEEfier`.
+* Definition of a new, custom panel type.

 ## Need help?